InnoFang/code-counter/README.md

 ### Show verbose searching information

 Searching information is not displayed by default.
-If you concern about it, you can use the `[-v --verbose]` parameter to view it
+If you concern about the searching information, you can use `[-v --verbose]` to view it:

 ```
 $ codecount ./code-counter -v